Tax protester history in the United States: John L. Cheek

 At his criminal trial, Cheek represented himself.
 He stated that he sincerely believed that the tax laws were being unconstitutionally enforced, and that his actions were lawful.
 Cheek specifically testified that he believed he was not required to file tax returns or pay taxes.
 He also contended that his wages from a private employer did not constitute income under the internal revenue laws.
 Cheek argued that he therefore had acted without the "willfulness" required for a criminal tax conviction.

 Cheek was convicted, but his conviction was reversed by the United States Supreme Court because of an erroneous jury instruction.
 The Supreme Court remanded the case for a re-trial with a correct jury instruction.

 In the re-trial, the jury rejected Cheek's claim that he believed that wages were not taxable.
 He was again convicted.
 The second conviction was upheld by the United States Court of Appeals for the Seventh Circuit, and the United States Supreme Court let that decision stand, denying Cheek's petition for a writ of certiorari.
-John L. Cheek was sentenced to a year and a day in prison, and was released from prison in December 1992.
+Cheek was sentenced to a year and a day in prison, and was released from prison in December 1992.